 Setting the tone…

 Buckswood is a home.
 It is a working estate, it is a school and most importantly it is a place of learning and friendship.
 The walls of the old 16th century manor house stand so strong because they feed off the laughter and happiness that exudes from the students.
 Just as a home, it is the people that make the place work; that are the heartbeat of the school.
-The Buckswood pupil understands that the gardener and the chef are just as important in the operation of things as the Headmaster or history teacher.
+The Buckswood pupil understands that the gardener and the chef are just as important in the operation of things as the Director or history teacher.
 Respect for those that help and work at school, as well as taking care of the beautiful surroundings in which they learn, is demanded from all; nothing excuses bad manners.

 Discipline and daily routine